Before your surgery

 - A nurse from the center will contact you at least 24 hours before your scheduled procedure.
 If you have not been contacted, please call us at (402) 691-1575.

 - Please notify your surgeon if there is a change in your physical condition, such as a cold, fever, or respiratory problems.

-- Do not eat or drink anything 8 hours before your procedure – this includes water, gum, or candy.
+- Do not eat or drink anything 8 hours before your procedure, including water, gum, or candy.
 If your child is the patient, please be careful to enforce this.
-Please follow any other instructions your surgeon may have given to you.
+Additionally, please follow any other instructions your surgeon may have given you.

 - Please be sure to tell your surgeon and a nurse at our center if you are taking any type of blood thinners.
 Please do not take any medications after midnight unless instructed by your surgeon, a nurse at our center, or your primary care doctor.

 - For your safety, failure to follow these instructions may result in the cancellation of your outpatient procedure.